 Find out more about how you can support your income.

 Call the Universal Credit Help to Claim line on 0800 144 8444 to check the best time to claim.

-Housing Benefit is being replaced by Universal Credit.
+Housing Benefit has being replaced by Universal Credit.
 Most people will need to apply for Universal Credit instead.
 Check you are eligible for housing benefit before you apply.

-If you are claiming Housing Benefit or Council Tax Reduction, you need to tell us about changes in your circumstances straight away.
+If you are claiming Council Tax Reduction, you need to tell us about changes in your circumstances straight away.
 A change may affect how much you can claim.

 Hertfordshire County Council’s Money Advice Unit latest factsheet includes help, advice and updates for people affected by coronavirus.

 In addition, the Unit is also providing a Universal Credit online training course, which is available to anyone who works with people living in Hertfordshire.

 If you are worried about debt, please contact the National Debt Line on 0808 808 4000.